nbompetsis/PublicationGraph/docker-compose-setup/neo4j/script/README.md

 # Load graph data (CSV files)

-Execute the following commands to create constraints and import data to Neo4j
+Execute the following commands to create constraints, indexes and import data to Neo4j instance as well.

 1. Author
 ```